-The last time you walked alone — in the city, the local neighborhood, the countryside, or a remote hiking trail — where was your mind at?
+The last time you walked alone — in the city, your neighborhood, the local park, or a remote hiking trail — where was your mind at?
 Did you make a phone call?
 Were you listening to some music or a podcast?
 Or maybe you were lost in thought.
-When we’re outside, it’s almost second nature for our legs to be moving while our attention is elsewhere.
+When we’re outside, it’s almost second nature for our legs to be moving while our attention is somewhere else.

 A walking meditation is designed to bring body and mind in sync while we’re out and about.
 And if you don’t like to sit and close the eyes to meditate, this is a great alternative that still trains the mind in awareness.

 Walking meditation helps us feel less distracted by thoughts and allows us to enjoy our stroll more

 We focus on our stride in a walking meditation, like how we focus on our breath in a seated meditation

 We can practice walking meditation in a city, in a park, even at home

 Walking is such an established, habituated action for many of us that we tend to do it on auto-pilot.
 The moment we step out the door, our mind tends to go wandering, too — caught up in remembering, dwelling, planning, worrying, or analyzing.

 Each time that happens, we move away from the present moment and away from the chance to connect with nature and our surroundings.
 We forget to appreciate the simple pleasure of walking.